 The Department of Institutional Research and Assessment at the Lebanese American University collects, analyzes, warehouses, and disseminates data about the continuum of functions of the institution - educational, administrative and support.

-Designed for the 21st-Century workplace, LAU’s Continuing Education (CE) offers courses, workshops and certificate programs to impart relevant and up-to-date knowledge and skills in an array of fields, serving a wide variety of adult learners who seek professional advancement.
+Designed for the 21st-Century workplace, LAU’s Academy of Continuing Education (CE) offers courses, workshops and certificate programs to impart relevant and up-to-date knowledge and skills in an array of fields, serving a wide variety of adult learners who seek professional advancement.

 University Enterprise Office